 Also Read: Benchmade Bushcrafter

 The handle of the SOG Field Knife is a thermoplastic rubber that works well but under hard use will likely not last a lifetime.
 Or even a decade.
 But that’s not the point of this knife.
 The grippy handle has an index finger notch and a contained finger area ending just before the tang meaning the blade metal extends all the way through the handle and out the other side.
 A reasonable guard is molded into the grip and serves its purpose well.
-The protruding metal is solidly jimpped and can be counted on to transfer 100% pounding force to the very tip of the blade on the southernmost blade end.
+The protruding metal is solidly jumped and can be counted on to transfer 100% pounding force to the very tip of the blade on the southernmost blade end.

-You Might Also Like: Survival Knife Articles
+You Might Also Like: Survival Knife Guide

 The sheath is a hard plastic form-fitting blade cover that is mostly no-nonsense.
 It holds on to the SOG Field Knife through a friction grip on the knife handle.
-A cut-out in the sheath allows for a small access to the blade for shielded cutting of cordage.
+A cut-out in the sheath allows for small access to the blade for shielded cutting of cordage.

 The overall length of the SOG Field Knife is about eight and a half inches.
 That’s plenty for most uses and a highly respectable size for this price point.
 The blade steel is fairly unexciting at a 7CR17MoV, or in other words, a room temperature stainless with acceptable knife properties.
 7CR17Mov is a step above 440 Stainless which is the go-to steel for many budget knife makers.
 With the hollow grind and clip point, many good things can happen.
-Add to that the choil to move a finger forward of the handle proper, and a jimpped thumb placement on the spine again forward of the handle.
+Add to that the choil to move a finger forward of the handle properly, and a jumped thumb placement on the spine again forward of the handle.

 For general survival and bushcraft tasks, the SOG Field Knife scores highly.
 Give it extra points of the low price, and the SOG Field Knife is a winner worthy of attention.
 And here’s were my rubber words meet the road.
 I am a user of the SOG Pillar since its creation.
 The SOG Pillar is an American-made CPMS35VN super-steel knife that weighs twice as much, an inch-and-a-half longer, and is much nastier.
 But at arm’s reach, it’s quite similar but with a street price at least six times higher.